machaao/machaao-samples/index.rst

 -----------------------------------------------------------------------------
 To decrypt the incoming payload, you can use the open source JWT.io libraries available for all major programming languages

-Let's quickly go through this incoming message object payload
+Let's quickly go through the sample representation of the decrypted incoming message object payload

 * messaging: list of incoming message actions
 * message_data: details about the nature of data sent.